pomme-clic/s-money-documentation/docs/usecases/cards/issuing/CardsIssuing.md

 - `IdPorteur`: Unique ID (uid) of the cardholder retrieving his PIN.
 Same unique id used during provisioning step.
 - `IdTransaction`: Unique identifier of the transaction.
 All request following will be rejected if they use the same idTransaction.
 - `Timestamp`: Timestamp in UNIX format (unit second) generated for each transaction.
-- `Type`: Transaction type: 00 for PIN delivery, 01 for PIN reminder and 02 for PIN definition
+- `Type`: Transaction type: Only 02 is used and supported in Xpollens context for PIN definition
 - `SignatureCertAlias`: alias of the certificate used to sign the token – Optional –

 * * *